jantonelli111/NLinteraction/README.md

 ![Alt text](images/plot8.png)

 The left panel is the posterior mean and the right panel is the pointwise posterior SD.
+The black dots are the observed data points.
 Notice that there are blocks in the figure, which come from the fact that we discretized the space in a grid, and the grid length is controlled by gridLength_j1 and gridLength_j2.
 We can double it and see that the plot becomes more smooth.
 Generally the plot will look nicer for larger grid lengths, however, it takes a bit longer to calculate, since we have to calculate the posterior predictive distribution at more points.

 ```
 plotSurface2dMean(NLmod = NLmod, X=X, C=C, j1=4, j2=5,